Efficient Decoding of Twisted GRS Codes and Roth-Lempel Codes: Introduction

 achieving near-linear complexity and improving on all previously known TGRS decoders.
-For simplicity, one may take $s=1$, in which case the decoding radius specializes to $n - \sqrt{2nk'}$.
+For simplicity, one may take $s=1$, in which case the decoding radius specializes to $n - \sqrt{2n(k'-1)}$.

+We summarize key parameters of our TGRS list and unique decoding algorithms under various assumptions in Table~\ref{tab:tgrs_parameters}.

 Furthermore, we design an AMD-assisted list decoding procedure for TGRS codes that identifies, with high probability, the uniquely transmitted message from the output list by introducing a small number of redundancy symbols to the message prior to TGRS encoding.
 We provide an explicit trade-off between the number of redundancy symbols and the resulting error probability, and show that an error rate of $O(1/q)$ can be achieved by adding four redundancy symbols.
-For a fixed TGRS code, the AMD-assisted list decoding algorithm retains the same decoding radius and time complexity as the original list decoding algorithm.
+Relative to the list-decoding setting summarized in Table~\ref{tab:tgrs_parameters}, the AMD-assisted TGRS decoder replaces the message length $k$ by $k+2b$, where $2b$ is the number of redundancy symbols introduced by the AMD preencoding, so the relevant pseudo-dimension is that of the AMD-augmented TGRS code.
+Consequently, the decoding radius, complexity, admissible number of twists, and list-size bounds remain of the same form after this substitution.

 Finally, we compare our unique decoding algorithms for TGRS codes with previous approaches in Table~\ref{tab:comparison_ours}.

 \item \textbf{Efficient decoding algorithms for Roth--Lempel codes.}

 Puncturing a Roth--Lempel code at its last coordinate yields a GRS code.
 Leveraging this structural relation, we construct a list decoding algorithm for Roth--Lempel codes by first applying the Guruswami--Sudan algorithm to list decode the punctured GRS code, and then filtering the resulting list via re-encoding and Hamming-distance checks against the received word.
 Our algorithm correctly decodes whenever the number of errors is less than